juriad/advent2023/README.md

 - J# - discontinued
 - Wyvern - too poor documentation
 - Hamler - did not manage to build
-- ReasonML - not even tutorial can be build
 - ABC - cannot make work with termcap/curses
 - BCPL - almost no documentation; cannot find how to do input
 - CLU - cannot make run